Daour211/reading-notes/201/class-05.md

 ![leadinf for text diagram](../img/class05/leading-for-text.jpg)

-The property “line-height” sets the height of an entire line of text, so the difference between the font-size and the line-height is equivalent to the leading.
+The property “**line-height**” sets the height of an entire line of text, so the difference between the font-size and the line-height is equivalent to the leading.
 And by increasing the line-height, it will make the vertical gap between lines of text larger.

 **Letter word and spacing**: the property “**letter-spacing**” used to control the space between each letter.
 This attribute helpful when you have heading or sentence all in uppercase.
-The property “word-spacing” to control the space between words.
+The property “**word-spacing”** to control the space between words.

 **Alignment**: the “**text-align**” property used to set the alignment of the text and it has four values:
  1.	left: the text will be aligned to the left